40 Anzac Street is currently a 250-space public car park in the centre of Takapuna.

 What happens after submissions close?

 Submissions closed on 4 September 2017.
-A hearing will be held during October.
+A hearing will be held on October 4 & 5.
 The public will be notified.
 People that opted to speak to their submission will have the chance to speak.
 The hearings panel was selected on 10 August by the Regulatory Committee.
 This panel will provide their recommendation to the Planning Committee in November, where a final decision will be made.

 What happens if the proposed change of use is approved?